jmaczan/c-137/README.md

 To see how it performs, [you can click here to scroll to the example](https://colab.research.google.com/drive/1berHyEuuPtMaYMYD1EYK3J7dv3Qzv7cg#scrollTo=_zG_-Ew64bbF)

+The model is [hosted on Hugging Face](https://huggingface.co/jmaczan/llama-2-7b-rick-c-137) as well

 🤗 Thanks for reading

 ### Sources